o3de/o3de.org/content/docs/userguide/load-definition-file.md

+description: ' Use the Load Definition File node in the &ALYlong; &script-canvas;
+  editor to load the time of day preset file and update the sky. '
+slug: load-definition-file
+title: Load Definition File
+---
 # Load Definition File<a name="load-definition-file"></a>

 Loads a time of day preset `XML` file `file_name.xml` and then updates the sky\.
 For example, the preset file can be named `Time_Of_Day.xml`\.